LilithHafner/PtrArrays.jl/README.md

 Do you miss playing hide and seek with memory leaks?
 Do you find GC overhead problematic?
 MallocArrays.jl can take you back to the good old days of manual memory management.
+See also [Bumper.jl](https://github.com/MasonProtter/Bumper.jl) if you want to avoid GC overhead and don't like hide and seek.

 This package provides `malloc(T, dims...)` which allocates an `AbstractArray{T}` with the provided `dims`.
 If you want, you can call `free` on the array once you're done using it